aws-samples/sample-s3-rollback-tool/README.md

 2. To return the state of a dataset to an earlier time, this tool adds delete markers and copies desired versions of objects. **These desired versions must still exist**.
 See the section [Ensuring recoverability](#ensuring-recoverability) for more information.

+3. A current inventory of the bucket is required.
+This can be provided manually (see the section [Creating a real-time inventory using the ListObjectVersions API](#creating-a-real-time-inventory-using-the-listobjectversions-api)), or the tool can detect and use an existing [S3 Inventory](https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage-inventory.html).
+Soon it will also support [S3 Metadata live inventory tables](https://docs.aws.amazon.com/AmazonS3/latest/userguide/metadata-tables-overview.html).

-3. Unless a [CSV inventory](#creating-a-real-time-inventory-using-the-listobjectversions-api) is specified in the CloudFormation parameters (see the [Quick start guide](#quick-start-guide)), either [S3 Metadata live inventory tables](https://docs.aws.amazon.com/AmazonS3/latest/userguide/metadata-tables-overview.html) or [S3 Inventory](https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage-inventory.html) is used to provide an inventory of the bucket to be rolled back.
-S3 Inventory reports are eventually consistent, and might not include recently added or deleted objects.
-The S3 Inventory must be configured to output in [Parquet or Apache ORC](https://docs.aws.amazon.com/athena/latest/ug/columnar-storage.html) format and include all versions, as well as all [additional metadata](https://docs.aws.amazon.com/AmazonS3/latest/userguide/configure-inventory.html#configure-inventory-console).
-It must not be stored with [KMS encryption](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingKMSEncryption.html).
+    - S3 Inventory report are supported in [Parquet or Apache ORC](https://docs.aws.amazon.com/athena/latest/ug/columnar-storage.html) format, when including all versions as well as all [additional metadata](https://docs.aws.amazon.com/AmazonS3/latest/userguide/configure-inventory.html#configure-inventory-console).
+They must not be stored with [KMS encryption](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingKMSEncryption.html).
 See [Deployment workflow](#deployment-workflow) for additional detail.

-4. **The operations you want to roll back must be included in the inventory used by the tool**.
-S3 Inventory reports are delivered at daily (or weekly), and therefore using them can add more than a day to the start of your recovery time.
-See the section [Creating a real-time inventory using the ListObjectVersions API](#creating-a-real-time-inventory-using-the-listobjectversions-api).
+4. **The operations you want to roll back must be included in the inventory**.
+S3 Inventory reports are delivered daily (or weekly) and are eventually consistent and might not include recently added or deleted objects.
+This can add more than a day to the start of your recovery time.

 >  Note: [S3 Metadata live inventory tables](https://aws.amazon.com/blogs/aws/amazon-s3-metadata-now-supports-metadata-for-all-your-s3-objects/) provides up-to-date inventories of your buckets, at any scale.
 Support for these is coming soon.